-Pregnant women are generally eligible for a few weeks to several months of short-term disability benefits, covering the end stages of pregnancy and a period of recovery after delivery.
-However, because pregnancy is considered a pre-existing condition, coverage typically doesn't begin until nine months after your policy goes into effect (disability insurance policies, unlike health insurance policies, are allowed to impose waiting periods on pre-existing conditions).
+Pregnant women are generally eligible for short-term disability benefits for a few weeks to several months, covering the end stages of pregnancy and a period of recovery after delivery.
+But for employer-purchased or private STD policies, coverage typically can't begin until nine months after your policy goes into effect (because of the pre-existing condition rule).

-If your initial claim for short-term disability benefits is denied, you should seriously consider filing an appeal, either on your own or preferably with the help of a long-term disability attorney.
+If your initial claim for STD benefits is denied, you should seriously consider filing an appeal, either on your own or with the help of an attorney.
 The instructions and deadlines for appealing your denial are usually contained in your denial letter, along with an explanation of why your claim was denied.
-In general, short-term claims are less likely to be denied than those for long-term disability insurance or Social Security disability; nonetheless short-term disability denials are not uncommon.

-If your short-term disability payments expire (because you've received them for the maximum period of time), and you're still unable to work, your attorney can assist you in filing an application for long-term disability benefits, Social Security disability, or other benefits to which you may be entitled.
+If your short-term disability payments expire (because you've received them for the maximum period of time), and you're still unable to work, you might be able to apply for: